Syllabus

 Welcome!

 I love teaching this course, and I am an R enthusiast!
-I know it times this course can be challenging but I promise you the hard work will pay off.
-Please read this document fully and bring questions about this to class on 09/02 or post on Piazza.
+At times this course will be challenging, but I promise you the hard work will pay off.
+Please read this document fully.
+You may post questions on Piazza or bring them to our first class on 9/2.

 1 Course Description